-In any case, you sent an email in Gmail and instantly regretted it.
-Now’s not the time to panic.
-Breathe deep.
+You sent an email in Gmail and instantly regretted it.
 How do you unsend an email in Gmail?

 How to Unsend an Email in Gmail (Desktop)

-You can, however, reduce your stress and prepare your Gmail account for future errors by enabling the feature right now.
-The feature itself is called Undo Send, and it does exactly what you think it does: it gives you the chance to recall an email you sent too quickly, or by mistake.
+You can, however, prepare your Gmail account for future errors by enabling the feature right now.
+The feature itself is called Undo Send, and it does exactly what you think it does: it gives you the chance to unsend an email you sent too quickly, or by mistake.

 To enable this feature, head to the Settings menu in Gmail.
 Under the General tab, a few lines down, you’ll find the Undo Send option.

-It will be enabled by default, but you’ll have the option to choose the “cancellation period” you have to undo a sent email.
+Pay attention to the option to choose the “cancellation period” you have to unsend an email.
 These periods are 5, 10, 20, and 30 seconds.
 I recommend you give yourself the most breathing room by opting for 30 seconds (that’s what I have mine set to).

 How to Unsend an Email in the Gmail App (iPhone and Android)